jimwins/titi/docs/configuration.rst

 The only other configuration options provided by Titi Models are the ``$_table`` and ``$_id_column`` static properties on model classes.
-To configure the database connection, you should use Idiorm’s configuration system via the ``ORM::configure`` method.
+To configure the database connection, you should use the ORM’s configuration system via the ``ORM::configure`` method.

 If you are using multiple connections, the optional `$_connection_key` static property may also be used to provide a default string key indicating which database connection in `ORM` should be used.